-AEMO has made every effort to ensure the quality of the information in this report but cannot guarantee that the information, forecasts and assumptions in it are accurate, complete or appropriate for your circumstances.
-This report does not include all of the information that an investor, participant or potential participant in the national electricity market might require, and does not amount to a recommendation of any investment.
-Anyone proposing to use the information in this report should independently verify and check its accuracy, completeness and suitability for purpose, and obtain independent and specific advice from appropriate experts.
+AEMO has made every reasonable effort to ensure the quality of the information in this report but cannot guarantee that the information, and assumptions in it are accurate, complete or appropriate for your circumstances.
+Anyone proposing to use the information in this report should independently verify and check its accuracy, completeness and suitability for purpose, andti obtain independent and specific advice from appropriate experts.